open-physiology/open-physiology-viewer/manual/model.md

    The pair of properties `subtypes` and `supertype` can be used to specify a generalization relationship among lyphs without replicating their layer structure or any other properties.
 To trigger the derivation of layer structure, it is essential to set the `isTemplate` property to `true`.

  Lyph coalescences can be defined via the `coalescesWith` property.
 Coalescing lyphs share the outer layer and the layout algorithm will try to align them.

+ ## Region
+    Regions are flat shapes that help to provide context to the model, e.d., by placing certain process graphs into a region named "Lungs", one can indicate that this process is happening in the lungs.
+    Region internal content is similar to the content of a lyph.
+    The only difference is that regions are mainly static and their positions should be explicitly given in 2D coordinates.

  ### Border